Parent Portal Logins

 What if I am unsure of my intent to re-enroll my child(ren)?

 We understand that circumstances change, which may cause some question about your child(ren)’s re-enrollment for the upcoming school year.
 If you wish to extend enrollment decisions until after the Withdrawal Deadline, you will need to request an extension of time in writing to the Admissions Director before the Withdrawal Deadline (March 15th).
+A non-refundable tuition deposit is required to receive an extension.
 Reasons that merit a request for an extension include significant events, such as: family separations, illnesses, relocation, employment change or an on-going SSP.
 If WSB is able to grant an extension past the Withdrawal Deadline, WSB shall notify the Family in writing prior to the Withdrawal Deadline.

 Annual Events & Festivals